LaunchCodeEducation/lchs/src/chapters/http/exercises.rst

 complete page.

 Imagine we slowed the loading process way down for the sample webpage.
-We would first see the text from the plain, unstyled HTML elements.
+We would first see the text from the plain HTML elements.
 Next, we would see when the CSS rules finish loading, because we would notice the text and background styles change.
 Finally, we would see the image fill into the middle of the ``figure`` element.